 Coconut Oil wants to be your friend.
 It wants to be your friend inside and out.
 And it’s very good at both.
-One jar of Dr. Bronner’s Organic Virgin Coconut Oil lives in my kitchen where it shows up in all manner of cooking.
-(For tons of fabulous recipes featuring coconut oil, hop on over to my sister-in-law’s blog, Erin Bronner’s Kitchen.)
+One jar of Dr. Bronner’s Virgin Coconut Oil lives in my kitchen where it shows up in all manner of cooking.

-While there are endless variations of Coconut Sugar Scrubs, and I certainly didn’t come up with the concept, I’ve whipped up two very simple ones here: Peppermint Foot Scrub and Citrus Hand and Body Scrub.
-This scrub exfoliates, softens, and moisturizes.
+While there are endless variations of Coconut Sugar Scrubs, and I certainly didn’t come up with the concept, I’ve whipped up two very simple ones here (and included two more in the printable recipes in the right-hand column!): Peppermint Foot Scrub and Citrus Hand & Body Scrub.
+These scrubs exfoliate, soften, and moisturize.
 As an extra bonus, my kids tell me it tastes fabulous.

 Oh the choices!
 Granulated, Turbinado (aka “raw”), brown, superfine… Any of them work great in a scrub.
 Decide based on preference and purpose.
 The larger the crystal, the more exfoliating the scrub.

 I use the larger Turbinado sugar for my Peppermint Foot Scrub because, frankly, it needs to work harder.
 However, this is too rough for the rest of me.
 Regular granulated sugar makes the best all-purpose scrub, as in my Citrus Hand and Body Scrub.

 Virgin Coconut Oil